chrsBlank/FbChatBot/README.md

+DUE TO FACEBOOK CHANGES IN API THIS IS NO LONGER WORKING.

+Since i do not use facebook anymore, i will not continue this project except if someone is willing to collaborate on it

 You need to pip install the following
         -> fbchat , pip3 install fbchat
         ->pushbullet.pushbullet , https://github.com/rbrcsk/pushbullet.py (you will get it from here)